 THE FESTIVAL

-The Asian Film Festival Barcelona | AFFBCN addresses a very wide geographical extension, ranging from Iran, Central Asia, a region that includes the former Soviet republics of Kazakhstan, Kyrgyzstan and Uzbekistan, to which are added Afghanistan, India, Pakistan, Bangladesh and Sri Lanka; Southeast Asia from China, Korea, Japan, Thailand, Singapore, Malaysia, Cambodia and Vietnam; and Asia Pacific with Australia and New Zealand.
+El Asian Film Festival Barcelonand | AFFBCN It covers a very broad geographical area, stretching from Iran to Central Asia, a region that includes the former Soviet republics of Kazakhstan, Kyrgyzstan, and Uzbekistan, as well as Afghanistan, India, Pakistan, Bangladesh, and Sri Lanka; Southeast Asia, including China, Korea, Japan, Thailand, Singapore, Malaysia, Cambodia, and Vietnam; and Asia-Pacific, including Australia and New Zealand.

 The festival arrives this fall with a program that wants to be as representative as possible of the most recent experimental and independent cinema from the Asian continent, without excluding productions that respond both to the interest of an audience familiar with cinematography from Asia, as well as those who want begin to know what a not-so-new cinema transmits to us, whose diversity responds preferably to the different narratives it exposes.
 The exoticism that in the West has usually been attributed to these productions has been replaced by the contribution that the latter have made and continue to make to culturally construct an identity inseparable from belonging to the territory.